-Some states now allow for parent-taught driver’s education as an alternative to a traditional classroom setting followed by behind-the-wheel instruction from an agency.
-Having been through this now with three daughters, I have accumulated quite a nice checklist to follow.
-Even if you’re teenager follows the traditional instruction method at a driving school, you’ll almost certainly find yourself riding shotgun while your teenager has their learner’s permit.
+Some states now allow for parent-taught driving instruction as an alternative to a traditional classroom setting followed by behind-the-wheel instruction from an agency.
+Having been through this now with three daughters, I have accumulated quite a nice checklist to follow in a logical, phased approach.
+Even if your teenager follows the traditional instruction method at a driving school, you’ll almost certainly find yourself riding shotgun while your teenager has their learner’s permit.
 Or maybe you want to double-check your kid’s readiness before you buy their first car or loan them your keys to go out on their own.
-In any case, I’m hoping the checklists and ideas in this blog series will be helpful.
+In any case, I’m hoping the checklists and ideas in these articles helpful.

-In addition to blog posts that follow a phased approach based on your kid’s readiness, I also have a post that has nothing to do with safely driving the car but rather taking care of the car itself.
+In addition to the phased learning approach based on your kid’s readiness, I also have a checklist that has nothing to do with safely driving the car but rather taking care of the car itself.
 This is a skill I’m afraid most of the current young generation isn’t being taught by their parents.
-I’ve even got a “golden rules of safe driving” checklist and a contract you can execute with your new teen driver to help demonstrate the seriousness of the responsibility.
+I’ve also provided my “golden rules of safe driving” checklist and a contract you can execute with your new teen driver to help demonstrate the seriousness of the responsibility.

-Here’s the make up of this blog post series:
+Here’s the make up of the articles in this series:

 - Before getting on the road